FAQs / Goalposts

 Q. What can be done if goal nets are damaged by wildlife?

-Our extended guarantee only covers the goal frame and fixings.
-Wear & tear items such as goal nets and carry bags have a limited sixty-day guarantee.
-Our goal nets do use thicker cord than seen on other plastic goals and normally they out outperform other plastic goal nets by many years.
-As you will see on our customer feedback some have lasted over twelve years.
-In most cases, the damage is caused by rabbits or rodents that gnaw at the nets.
-The end of the twine show signs of gnawing as against a clean cut when broken by a strimmer or a knife.
-It does happen from time to time on exposed locations in the country side open to wildlife.
+Wear and tear items such as goal nets and carry bags have a limited sixty-day guarantee Our goal nets however use thicker cord and last much longer than other plastic goal nets by many years.
+As you will see on our customer feedback some have lasted over twelve years or more.
+Damage can be caused by rabbits or rodents that gnaw at the nets.
+It does happen from time to time in locations open to wildlife.
 We recommend mixing some pepper into mustard and rubbing the nets along the bottom up at least two squares.
-I understand others recommend using urine on the nets as an additional deterrent.
-The initial damage may not be noticed until a football is hit against the gnawed area at which time it can give way.
-If this cannot be stopped then it is advisable to remove the nets after use.
-Spare nets can be purchased from our on line supplier soccertackle.com
+All Itsa Goal products include proper net fixings that allow nets to be fitted on and off, so nets can be easilly taken off after games, this is advisable in rurral areas or lifted up away from ground level.

 Q. Are replacement goal carry bags and goal nets available?

-Goalpost bags and goal nets like all components on the goal posts we supply are available as spare parts.
-Copies of all fitting instructions and spare parts showing prices and carriage will shortly be added to the site to enable you to purchase directly.You can order meanwhile from www.soccertackle.com or alternatively you can contact our sales office by telephone on 0114 24424244 and we can email our spare parts order form to you or take an order over the phone.
+Goalpost bags and goal nets like all components are available as spare parts.
+These can be ordered online at our itsagoal.co.uk. shop.
+Alternatively, you can contact our sales office by telephone on 0114 242 4244 and we can ship the same day.
 Unlike other plastic goals, we offer longer warranty and spare parts are rarely needed on our products.